shao2011/2048-AI/README.md

 # Run the Project/AI
 To **run the project**, just run the `GameDriver.py` file.
+* If you already have a source-code editor (like [Visual Studio Code](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/), [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows), ...), just run the `GameDriver.py` file in that editor.

+If you don't have any source-code editors, do the followings in your CMD:

 * For Windows, use the following CMD command:
 ```
 python GameDriver.py